-Kairat Sarybay entered into the diplomatic service at the Ministry of Foreign Affairs of the Republic of Kazakhstan in August 1991.
-He was appointed to various positions in the structural divisions of the central office and diplomatic missions abroad.
+Kairat Sarybay entered into the diplomatic service at the Ministry of Foreign Affairs of the Republic of Kazakhstan in August 1991 and was appointed to various positions in the structural divisions of the central office and diplomatic missions abroad.

 Serving as the Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan to the Federal Republic of Germany in 2003-2007, Kairat Sarybay initiated the process which resulted in the adoption of the EU Strategy on Central Asia (2007).

-- active participation in the establishment of the Islamic Organization for Food Security headquartered in Astana (currently Nur-Sultan), Kazakhstan;
+- active participation in the efforts in the establishment of the Islamic Organization for Food Security headquartered in Astana (currently Nur-Sultan), Kazakhstan;

-- preparation and convening of a Commemorative Session and 4th Meeting of Ministers of Foreign Affairs of the Conference on Interaction and Confidence Building Measures in Asia (CICA) in Astana, Kazakhstan, in September 2012;
+- preparation and convening of a Commemorative Session and 4th Ministerial Meeting of the Conference on Interaction and Confidence Building Measures in Asia (CICA) in Astana, Kazakhstan, in September 2012;

 - leading the task force in preparation of the third meeting of the Ministerial Conference of the Istanbul Process on Afghanistan (Heart of Asia), which convened in Almaty, Kazakhstan, in April 2013;

 - leading the delegation of Kazakhstan within the negotiation process on the legal status of the Caspian Sea in 2011-2013 resulting in a breakthrough between summits of "Caspian Five" in Baku (2010) and Astrakhan (2014);